drduh/YubiKey-Guide/README.md

 # Revocation certificate

-Although we will backup and store the Certify key in a safe place, it is best practice to never rule out the possibility of losing it or having the backup fail.
+Although the Certify key may be backed up to a secure place, the possibility of losing it cannot be ruled out.
 Without the Certify key, it will be impossible to renew or rotate Subkeys or generate a revocation certificate; the PGP identity will be useless.

-Even worse, we cannot advertise this fact in any way to those that are using our keys.
-It is reasonable to assume this *will* occur at some point and the only remaining way to deprecate orphaned keys is a revocation certificate.
+To mitigate this risk, deprecate an orphaned identity with a revocation certificate.

-To create the revocation certificate:
+To create one:

 ``` console
 gpg --output $GNUPGHOME/revoke.asc --gen-revoke $KEYID
 ```

-The `revoke.asc` certificate file should be stored (or printed) in a (secondary) place that allows retrieval in case the main backup fails.
+The `revoke.asc` file should be stored in a secondary location to the primary backup.

 # Backup

 Create an **encrypted** backup on portable storage to be kept offline in a secure and durable location.

 **Tip** The [ext2](https://en.wikipedia.org/wiki/Ext2) filesystem without encryption can be mounted on Linux and OpenBSD.
-Use [FAT32](https://en.wikipedia.org/wiki/Fat32) or [NTFS](https://en.wikipedia.org/wiki/Ntfs) filesystem for MacOS/Windows compatibility instead.
+Use [FAT32](https://en.wikipedia.org/wiki/Fat32) or [NTFS](https://en.wikipedia.org/wiki/Ntfs) filesystem for macOS and Windows compatibility instead.

 As an additional backup measure, use [Paperkey](https://www.jabberwocky.com/software/paperkey/) to make a physical copy of materials.
 See [Linux Kernel Maintainer PGP Guide](https://www.kernel.org/doc/html/latest/process/maintainer-pgp-guide.html#back-up-your-master-key-for-disaster-recovery) for more information.